 All these procedures are meant to help you stabilize your pet in a medical emergency, and are not a substitute for proper veterinary assessment and treatment.
 You should always contact your veterinarian if your pet has a medical emergency.

-You can use any of our first aid kits and take from it the necessary medical items to take care of your cat or dog.
+You can use any of our first aid kit for cats and dogs and take from it the necessary medical items to take care of your pet.

 If another animal bites your pet, the wound will probably appear red or blue, and the area around the bite will become swollen.
 Your pet may experience some lethargy or loss of appetite, and may even run a fever.